 When I was small I did not receive good enough mothering.
 In front of others my mother was warmer but children know.
 Touch has always been important to me and I was touched /gripped harshly, pushed harshly down into my cot when I had night terrors; never touched tenderly.
 Chris is three years older than me and I can still remember the eons of time I spent alone when he was at school.
 Mam was always busy and my interruptions were an annoyance.
 A therapist once told me that I had an air about me of having learned very young that we are all alone.
 My father was always trying to keep those dark clouds at bay and would have been horrified by this depressed Joy.
 Mam was harsh with me because her upbringing had been very severe.

 One late Spring weekend while staying out in Pantasaph, Wales with Paddy and John I went for a walk to the coast.
 I was wearing wellies, I often did.
 The walk to the sea was filled with panic…the hedges pressed in on me and I was terrified of the open spaces.
 I had no plan.
 When I arrived at the estuary the tide was out, exposing the mud flats.
-I kept on walking and became engrossed in getting through the mud.
+I kept on walking and became engrossed in walking through the mud.
 It was difficult to make any progress and far out in the estuary a welly got stuck.
 When I tried to take another step it stayed stuck and for a moment I couldn’t move.
 The sucking sound when I tried to take another step made me laugh and I realised that I hadn’t laughed for weeks.
-I also realised that I had forgotten to feel afraid, having been wholly absorbed in making progress through the mud.
+I also realised that I had forgotten to feel afraid, having been wholly absorbed.
 I made my muddy way back to the shore.
 On the way home I decided that the way in was out and that for me meaning could be found through engaging with the world.
-I was not afraid when I walked back to the house.
+I returned to the house unafraid.

 Derek said he was leaving.
 I was very keen to move and took his top floor flat.
 The ceilings were lower but the views over Liverpool were wonderful…and I immediately commandeered the big room.
 I was very happy…Davos next.